© 2021 CyberNews - Latest tech news, product reviews, and analyses.

 If you’re able to boot in a safe mode, this means that the malware didn’t corrupt the essential system files, so it’s a pretty good chance that you’ll be able to clean up.
 If you’re unable to enter even into the safe mode, it might be that you should resort to system wipe.

-If you can, you should get a thumb drive and download the malware from a separate machine and network.
+If you can, you should get a thumb drive and download the antivirus from a separate machine and network.
 Plugin the thumb drive and install the antivirus, perform a scan.
 Resolve any identified threats.
 It’s also a good practice to use antiviruses from different makers.
 That way, you will rely on the highest malware labs data, which might include the one that currently inhabits your system.

 Various malware types usually mess up your default browser’s homepage to infect your system the next time you connect to the Internet.
 While you’re there, uninstall your current browser and delete all saved settings.
 Don’t forget to delete the cache.
 It will help if you reinstall it once you confirm that the malware is gone.